Clinical UM Guideline

 Prophylactic knee braces are considered not medically necessary for all indications.

-Note: Individuals with height (tall or short stature) or weight (obesity) variations can be fitted with a prefabricated (custom-fitted) knee brace with the following adjustments:
+Note: Individuals with height (tall or short stature) or weight (obesity) variations can be fitted with a prefabricated (custom-fitted) knee brace with any of the following adjustments:

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.